MarilynY/Master_Boliver_Repo/DesignDoc.md

  `Insert logistics_app txt to show initial design document`

-Since we don't actually have any robots, we manipulated the database and used two GoogleAPIs to show case how our backend logic and frontend would realized this logistic service.
+Since we don't actually have any robots, we manipulated the database and used two GoogleAPIs to show case how our backend logic and frontend would realize this logistic service.
 > In short, the user journey starts with getting information such as time and cost for a potential delivery order.
   Our logic is, find the closest bases, which have drone and ground robot, to the pick-up location provided by the user, and calculate the time and cost for both drone and ground robot to